Relative p-adic Hodge theory, II: Imperfect period rings: Toric towers

 \begin{remark} Let $\psi$ be a restricted toric tower obtained by base extension from a standard toric tower $\psi_0$, and suppose moreover that $A_0$ is a perfectoid field.
 For $0 < s \leq r$, by Remark~\ref{R:affinoid1}, $\bC^{[s,r]}_{\psi_0}$ is really strongly noetherian.
 There then exists $r_0>0$ such that for $r \leq r_0$, $\bC^{[s,r]}_\psi$ can be obtained from $\bC^{[s,r]}_{\psi_0}$ by a sequence of rational localizations and finite \'etale morphisms, and therefore is also really strongly noetherian.
 For similar reasons, $R_\psi$ and $\bA^{r}_{\psi}$ are also really strongly noetherian.

 As suggested in \cite{kedlaya-noetherian}, one expects Tate algebras over $\bC^{[s,r]}_{\psi_0}$ to satisfy additional ring-theoretic properties by analogy with affinoid algebras over a field; for instance, they should be regular and excellent and admit a relative form of the Nullstellensatz.
-Such results would imply similar statements about the rings $\bC^{[s,r]}_\psi$. \end{remark}
+Such results would imply similar statements about the rings $\bC^{[s,r]}_\psi$.
+See \cite{wear} for some results in this direction. \end{remark}

 We may obtain the decompleting property for standard toric towers by directly imitating the proof of Theorem~\ref{T:cyclotomic decompleting}.
 In order to make the argument applicable to general toric towers, we need a small additional computation. \begin{lemma} Any toric tower is decompleting.
 (The reified analogue also holds.) \end{lemma} \begin{proof} Suppose first that $A_0$ contains $\Qp(\mu_{p^\infty})$, in which case $\psi$ is Galois (see Remark~\ref{R:standard group action}).
 As in Definition~\ref{D:toric tower1}, $\psi$ is weakly decompleting and we have the $\Gamma$-equivariant decomposition